kocherovk/perfect-hashing/README.md

 # perfect-hashing

-My coursework about perfect hashing algorithm
+My coursework about perfect hashing algorithm written in Clojure